Teaching Reading to English Language Learners

 - Stage 5: Reading becomes aesthetic in nature.
 We are able to appreciate the written word for art.
 We take pleasure in what it adds to our lives and the world around us.

 Engaging English Learners with Text

-Take advantage of programs you have access to.
+Finding joy in reading will be a different journey for every student, especially as students bring different prior knowledge and experiences into the classroom.
+Take advantage of programs you have access to that can help ELLs engage with the text and develop a long-term interest in reading.
 In Waggle, for example, students are guided through personalized practice with real-time supports like academic vocabulary meaning, figurative language explanations, and English/Spanish cognates.

-Try these strategies with your ELs to help them engage with reading and foster a desire to connect with texts.
+Try these ELL reading strategies to help them engage with reading and foster a desire to connect with texts.